iridescent-dev/pico-toc-plugin/README.md

 </head>
 ```

-### Configuration settings
+## Configuration settings

-You can change the default configuration by adding values to your `config.php` file.
+You can change the default configuration by adding values to your `config` file.
 Here are the options available and what they do.
-* `toc_min_level` - Minimum header level displayed in the table of contents. - *Default value: 1*.
+* `toc_min_level` - Minimum header level displayed in the ToC. - *Default value: 1*.
-* `toc_max_level` - Maximum header level displayed in the table of contents. - *Default value: 5*.
+* `toc_max_level` - Maximum header level displayed in the ToC. - *Default value: 5*.
-* `toc_min_headers` - Minimum number of headers required. - *Default value: 2*
+* `toc_min_headers` - Minimum number of headers required to display the ToC. - *Default value: 2*
-* `toc_heading` - Heading text, if a heading for the table of contents is desired. - *Default value: (unset)*
+* `toc_heading` - Heading text, if a heading for the ToC is desired. - *Default value: (unset)*

-For reference, these values are set in `config.php` using the following format:
+For reference, these values are set in `config/config.yml` using the following format:

 ``` yml
 toc_min_level: 1